Republic of Mahabad: Education

-Education was aimed to be provided for free and to be in Kurdish language.
+Education was aimed to be provided for free and in Kurdish language.
 But at the beginning of the republic, the teachers had to translate from the textbooks in Persian language to the Kurdish language.
 Only at the end of the existence of the republic, textbooks in the Kurdish language were to be distributed to the schools.
 On the same day, the formation of high school for girls was also announced.

 Relationship to the Soviets

 The Republic of Mahabad depended on Soviet support.
 Archibald Bulloch Roosevelt, Jr., grandson of the former U.S. President Theodore Roosevelt, wrote in 1947 in "The Kurdish Republic of Mahabad" that a major problem of the People's Republic of Mahabad was that the Kurds needed the assistance of the USSR; only with the Red Army did they have a chance.
 However, the Republic's close relationship with the USSR alienated it from most Western powers, causing them to side with Iran's central government.
 Qazi Muhammad did not deny that the Soviets funded and supplied his republic, but denied that the Democratic Party of Iranian Kurdistan (KDPI) was a communist party.
 He portrayed this notion as a lie fabricated by the Iranian military authorities, and added that his ideals differed greatly from those of the Soviets.

 Contemporaries – both friends and foes – tended to exaggerate the Soviet role in the Republic of Mahabad.
 While Kurdish nationalist leaders Abdul Rahman Ghassemlou and Jalal Talabani stressed Soviet friendship and support, others like Robert Rossow, Jr., the American chargé d'affaires in neighboring Azerbaijan, and historian William Linn Westermann branded the republic a Soviet puppet state.
 This notion was also widespread amongst Kurdish tribal leaders, many of whom disagreed with Qazi's leadership.

 The Soviets were however generally ambivalent towards the Kurdish administration.
 They did not maintain a garrison near Mahabad and also did not have any civil agent of sufficient standing to exercise any great influence.
 They encouraged Qazi's administration by practical benevolent operations such as providing motor transport, keeping out the Iranian army, and buying the whole of the tobacco crop.
 On the other hand, the Soviets initially did not like the Kurdish administration's refusal to be absorbed into the larger Democratic Republic of (Persian) Azerbaijan, and discouraged the formation of an independent Kurdish state.
 Following the fall of Mahabad, they however allowed for the safe passage of Mustafa Barzani and his followers into the Soviet Union.